The Sport of Photography

 Being artistic and maintaining a certain level of photographic technical expertise, while juggling several camera bodies and long lenses, is not unlike the sport of rhythmic gymnastics.

-Going through a day carrying 45-lbs of camera gear plus a backpack filled with computer equipment, not to mention lifting several cases of lighting equipment in/out of the car, certainly makes the sport of weightlifting look easy.
+Going through the day carrying 40-lbs of camera gear, a backpack filled with computer equipment, and dragging a few cases of lighting equipment, certainly makes the sport of weightlifting look easy.
 In that sport, the athletes only have to lift a weight for a few seconds.

-In the biathlon, competitors ski a bit and then lay on the ground to shoot.
-In sailing, competitors sit on a boat and get wet.
-In fencing, the athletes try to avoid getting poked by a little saber.
-Ha!
+The biathlon requires competitors to ski a bit and then lay on the ground to shoot.
+Sailing competitors sit on a boat and get wet.
+Fencing athletes try to avoid getting poked by a little saber.
+Easy!

-Outdoor photographers can carry camera gear, tripods and survival gear while trekking, snowshoeing and/or skiing through wind, rain, snow or ice, up and down the side of mountains, through rivers and swamps, or across deserts.
+Outdoor photographers carry camera gear, tripod and survival gear while trekking, snowshoeing or skiing through wind, rain, snow or ice, up and down the side of mountains, through rivers and swamps, or across deserts.

-Combat photographers do all of the above while trying not to get kidnapped or shot.
+Combat photographers do all of the above while trying not to get shot.

 Wedding photographers have to deal with the mother of the bride.